How Long Is GTA 6? The 75-Hour Story Length Leak Explained

 How Rockstar Has Handled Big Campaigns Before

 Looking at Rockstar’s track record, they’ve consistently increased campaign lengths while maintaining their storytelling quality.
-The technical demands of longer campaigns significantly affect development resources.
+The technical demands of longer campaigns significantly affect development resources - and Rockstar has spent the better part of a decade on GTA 6.

 - 50+ hour campaign that never felt padded

-- Side content that enhanced rather than distracted from main story
+- Side content that enhanced rather than distracted from the main story

 Image courtesy of Rockstar Games